doodlebunnyhops/doodlebunnyhops.github.io/content/terminology/words.md

 #### Bunker Switch Board
 >This is a switch board with 5 switches in the Agency Bunker.
 It's missing the 3rd switch.
 ---
+#### Agency Lair
+>A sub-sub level Agency location hidden inside the Shipping and Criminal RP house.
+Also referred to as Greed and Fear’s Lair.
+---
+#### Criminal Lair
+>Sub level room located in the Shipping and Criminal RP House.
+Also referred to as Criminal Base, as it resembles the original Criminal Base that is no longer in game.
+---
 #### Crystal
 >Yellow slightly glowing item that looks to have 3 prongs.
 ---